taylarogic/codeWords/07/readme.md

 ![](mathrose.png)
 ![](idk.png)

 I also prototyped my project.
 With reference to the analogy of black metal logos resembling a maze, I decided to draw the word 'death' in a maze as the text mentions it would be essential for metal bands to feature that word.
 I am working on figuring out a way to make it interactive.
-I am not sure at the moment if I would want it to function like an actual maze of if this is just an unfunctional, aesthetic choice, and implement interactivity elsewhere.
+I am not sure at the moment if I would want it to function like an actual maze or if this is just an non-functioning, aesthetic choice, and implement interactivity elsewhere.
 Would be possibly cool if I could get my sketch to grow some kind of lightning or branches, but I don't want my sketch to be super literal and look metal.
 I would rather keep messages about it being about black metal logos hidden so I can represent the text's ideas of ambiguity.

 ![](mazeprototype.jpg)